Princes Bridge: Design

 Princes Bridge is 30 metres (99 ft) wide and 120 metres (400 ft) long, with Harcourt granite squat half columns resting on the bluestone piers that support the three iron girder arch spans.
 The coat of arms on the bridge belong to the municipal councils who contributed towards the cost of construction.
 Other design features include an elaborate balustrade along the top of the bridge, and lamp standards crowning each pier.

 The bridge design bears a close resemblance to the earlier Blackfriars Bridge over the River Thames in London, a resemblance which was noted at its opening.
 Princes Bridge is wider, 30 metres compared with 26 metres, but with 3 spans of 33 metres and an overall length of 131 metres, it is much shorter than Blackfriars Bridge's 5 spans with a central span of 61 metres.
 Both are excellent surviving examples of Arch Bridge design in the late 19th century.

-The bridge underwent a restoration before the 2006 Commonwealth Games.
+The bridge underwent a restoration before the 2006 Commonwealth Games and again in 2025.